cloudposse/terraform-aws-security-group/README.md

 ##### `rule_matrix` Input

 The other way to set rules is via the `rule_matrix` input.
 This splits the attributes of the `aws_security_group_rule` resource into two sets: one set defines the rule and description, the other set defines the subjects of the rule.
 Again, optional "key" values can provide stability, but cannot contain derived values.
+This input is an attempt at convenience, and should not be used unless you are using the default settings of `create_before_destroy = true` and `preserve_security_group_id = false`, or else a number of failure modes or service interruptions are possible: use `rules_map` instead.

 As with `rules` and explained above in "Why the input is so complex", all elements of the list must be the exact same type.
 This also holds for all the elements of the `rules_matrix.rules` list.
 Because `rule_matrix` is already